learn-co-students/ttt-game-status-cb-gh-000/README.md

 Run the tests with `learn` until your `WIN_COMBINATIONS` contains all the possible solutions.

+#### What's a CONSTANT

+A Constant is a variable type in Ruby that has a larger scope than our local variables, namely, methods can read values from constant's defined outside the method.
+Constants are a variable type for data that is unlikely to change.

 ### `#won?`

 Now that we have a constant that defines the possible win combinations (`WIN_COMBINATIONS`), we can build a method that can check a tic tac toe board and return true if there is a win and false if not.